TikTok's website returns to India after five years, app still inaccessible - BusinessToday

-The website of TikTok, the Chinese video streaming platform, has re-emerged in India after a five-year hiatus, although the app remains inaccessible.
+The website of TikTok, the Chinese video streaming platform, has reportedly re-emerged in India after a five-year hiatus, although the app remains inaccessible.
 TikTok was banned in 2020, with the Indian government citing security concerns, particularly in the wake of clashes along the Line of Actual Control.

-Although TikTok’s website has become accessible to several users, the app itself remains unavailable on Google Play Store and Apple’s App Store.
+According to reports, TikTok’s website has become accessible to several users but the app itself remains unavailable on Google Play Store and Apple’s App Store.
 Neither TikTok nor its parent company ByteDance has commented on the possibility of a return to India.
 ByteDance, the parent company, has yet to release any statement regarding future operations or the mobile application's availability in India.

 Besides TikTok, some users on X reported that Aliexpress is also back in India.
 However, there has been no official statement on it.